AndrewLiming/reading-notes/README.md

 ### What is Growth Mindset to me.

 - Growth Mindset is remaining teachable.
-It's about not knowing but being open to learn and grow and absorb new information.
+It's about not knowing but being open to learn and grow and absorb new information

 ### How can i keep myself in a growth mindset?